rbonifac/GettingAndCleaningDataProject/Codebook.md

 These variables have the same description provided in the raw data.
 They have been enhanced to provide easier readability:

 subject is the individual who used the device.
 Activity is the activity description performed by the subject.

  [1] "subject" -values 1 to 30.
  [2] "activity" - values WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING

---Time Domain measurement variables: the value represents average of mean and std of each variable [3] "TimeBodyAccelerometer-Mean-X"
+-Time Domain measurement variables: the value represents average of mean and std of each variable:

+ [3] "TimeBodyAccelerometer-Mean-X"
  [4] "TimeBodyAccelerometer-Mean-Y"
  [5] "TimeBodyAccelerometer-Mean-Z"